Test Coupons & Witness Boards

 • Verify coverage and edge definition under UV inspection.

-• Measure thickness using pads, steps or dedicated gauge areas.
+• Measure coating thickness using pads, steps or dedicated gauge areas.

-• Qualify new materials, parameters or equipment safely.
+• Qualify new materials, parameters or equipment without relying only on production hardware.

 What are test coupons and witness boards?

-• Test coupons – small, engineered PCB sections designed to include challenging geometries that let you
+• Test coupons: small, engineered PCB sections designed to include repeatable measurement features or coating challenges.

 Designing effective conformal coating test coupons

-A good coupon is small, consistent and representative.
-When specifying conformal coating test coupons, ensure they include:
+A good coupon is small, consistent and representative of the real coating challenge.

 • Representative pad sizes, track widths and gaps.

-• Critical coverage challenges such as tall parts, under-component gaps and vertical edges.
+• Coverage challenges such as tall parts, under-component gaps and vertical edges.

-• Flat test pads sized for your thickness gauge or interferometer.
+• Flat test pads sized for thickness measurement.

-• Clear UV inspection areas for meniscus and edge definition checks.
+• UV inspection areas for meniscus and edge definition checks.

 • Unique ID markings for batch traceability.